mcclellangg/simple-pay/prototypes/splash/splash_report.md

 ## Insights

-<p> Moving forward I might need to seperate out all of the command functions into a seperate module, and import them in for readability reasons.
-Eventually I think it would also be largely benefical to put objects into their own classes.
-Possibly seperated by windows (splash, record display, paycheck calculator).
+<p> Moving forward I might need to separate out all of the command functions into a separate module, and import them in for readability reasons.
+Eventually I think it would also be largely beneficial to put objects into their own classes.
+Possibly separated by windows (splash, record display, paycheck calculator).
 I'm also still not to sure about opening the paycalc in a new window using the topLevel class (at least not the way it is written now).
-Maybe refactoring that is in the futute.</p>
+Maybe refactoring that is in the future.</p>

 ## Next Steps